hereismari/a2oj-as-csv/README.md

 - selenium
 - cssselect
 - csv
+- lxml.html
-- some internet connection will help haha :smile: (but really, you need it)
+- some internet connection will help haha :smile: (but really, you'll need it)

-# Ok, but how do i run it?
+# Ok, but how do I run it?

 Run it on shell:

 `$python runApp.py <ID of the standings> -o <name/path of the output>`

-If the name/path of the output isn't explicit the output will be `<ID of the standings>.csv`
+If the name/path of the output isn't explicit the output will be `<Standings name>.csv`